Skip to main content

 • Provide benefits to priority populations across the network in different ways

-• Create improved / new transfers between BART and Regional Rail to save travel time
+• Create improved / new transfers between BART and Regional Rail service to save travel time

 • Provide additional urban | metro service (like BART today frequent and fast, timely)